 4. Spreading overheads.
 If a business merged it could rationalise its operational centres.
 E.g. it could have one headquarter as opposed to two.

 5. Risk Bearing economies.
 Some investments are extremely expensive as well as risky, therefore only a big firm will have the ability and willing to undertake the necessary investment.
-E.g. pharmaceutical industry is required to take risks in creating new drugs....Get Ignou Mba MS-09 Solved Assignment Managerial Economics for 2016....
+E.g. pharmaceutical industry is required to take risks in creating new drugs....Get Ignou Mba MS-09 Solved Assignment Jan - June or July - Dec Managerial Economics for 2017....

 Q. Explain the discounting principle.

 Answer.
 The discounting theory demands you to consider the value of a sum of money in the present day and compare it to the value of the money after some time.
 You should do this if you are in a situation in which you will make use of the money at a future date.
 The value of the future amount of cash is referred to as the present value.
 To obtain the present value, you will have to discount the amount of interest the money could earn if you were to place it in an interest earning account.............